hbctraining/Intro-to-Unix-archived/lessons/06_QC_trimming.md

 echo "Running FastQC..."
 fastqc -t 6 ../trimmed_fastq/*.fq
 ```
-Now that we have our commands complete, add the shebang line and LSF directives to the top of the script:
+Now that we have our commands complete, add the shebang line and SLURM directives to the top of the script:

 ```
 #!/bin/bash

-#BSUB -q priority 	# queue name
+#SBATCH -p priority 			# partition name
-#BSUB -W 2:00 		# hours:minutes runlimit after which job will be killed.
+#SBATCH -t 0-2:00 			# days-hours:minutes runlimit after which job will be killed.
-#BSUB -n 6 		# number of cores requested
+#SBATCH -n 6 				# number of cores requested
-#BSUB -J rnaseq_mov10_qc         # Job name
+#SBATCH --jobname rnaseq_mov10_qc       # Job name
-#BSUB -o %J.out       # File to which standard out will be written
+#SBATCH -o %j.out       		# File to which standard out will be written
-#BSUB -e %J.err       # File to which standard err will be written
+#SBATCH -e %j.err       		# File to which standard err will be written
 ```

-`$ bsub < trimmomatic_mov10.lsf`
+`$ sbatch trimmomatic_mov10.run`

 It is good practice to load the modules we plan to use at the beginning of the script.
 Therefore, if we run this script in the future, we don't have to worry about whether we have loaded all of the necessary modules prior to executing the script.